 Stop the engine by switching off the ignition.
+(Move the ignition switch to stop position.)

 Carburettor

 Your Husqvarna product has been designed and manufactured to specifications that reduce harmful emissions.
 After the engine has used 8-10 tanks of fuel the engine will be run-in.
 To ensure that it continues to run at peak performance and to minimise harmful exhaust emissions after the running-in period, ask your dealer/service workshop (who will have a rev counter at their disposal) to adjust your carburettor.